Ekkehard-Schulze/precision-temperature-logger/README.md

 	* ADT7420 (precision temperature, but inferior to TMP117A)

-&emsp;&emsp;This firmware is complex and requires selecting sensors by  <br />uncommenting &emsp;&emsp;'#define' statements in the C source code.
+&emsp;&emsp;This firmware is complex and requires selecting sensors by  <br />&emsp;&emsp;uncommenting '#define' statements in the C source code.

 Contributions